Jardins, 25 mg 30 pcs.

 Symptoms

-In controlled clinical trials, single doses of empagliflozin reaching 800 mg (32 times the maximum daily dose) in healthy volunteers and multiple doses reaching 100 mg (4 times the maximum daily dose) in patients with T2DM were well tolerated.
-The observed increase in urine volume was independent of the dose amount and had no clinical significance.
-There is no experience with a dose greater than 800 mg.
+In controlled clinical trials, single doses of empagliflozin up to 800 mg (32 times the maximum daily dose) in healthy volunteers and multiple doses up to 100 mg (4 times the maximum daily dose) in patients with type 2 diabetes were well tolerated.
+The observed increase in urine volume was independent of the dose and had no clinical significance.
+There is no experience with doses exceeding 800 mg.

 Treatment

-In case of overdose, removal of unabsorbed drug from the gastrointestinal tract, clinical monitoring and symptomatic treatment are recommended.
+In case of overdose, it is recommended to remove the unabsorbed drug from the gastrointestinal tract, carry out clinical monitoring and carry out symptomatic treatment.

 ---|---|